Maid Lena: Summary

-A farmer has three sons: Poul, Peder and Esben, who is considered a fool for spends his days near the fireplace playing in the ashes (thus earning the name Esben Ashenfiest or Askefis; Esben-Ash-rake in Stith Thompson's translation).
+A farmer has three sons: Poul, Peder and Esben, who is considered a fool for spending his days near the fireplace playing in the ashes (thus earning the name Esben Ashenfiest or Askefis; Esben-Ash-rake in Stith Thompson's translation).
 The family plants wheat in a meadow, but on St. John's Night, they find the fields are completely trampled.
 This goes on for the next year, and they decide to plant flax and to keep watch on their fields for three nights: Poul and Peder fail in their vigil, but Esben Askefis keeps watch on the third night.
 Esben finds three white swans coming to the fields, turning into human maidens by their feather cloaks, wings and gossamer veils, and dancing in the meadow.
 While they are distracted with the dance, Esben steals their clothes.
 The maidens then try to find their garments and see Esben, begging him to return their clothes, but Esben asks each of them to be his wife.
 The first two decline, but the third, named Lene, agrees to be his wife, and gives him her ring as a token.
 She also reveals that Lene and her sisters are princesses, cursed by a witch, and used to live in castle where the field is now located.
 For their wedding, Esben must build a castle in that same place, and Lene teaches him a spell he can use on a rock.
 Lene and the others depart.
 Esben knocks on a rock with a twig, chants the spell, and finds money, gold and ornaments under the rock.
 He hires carpenters and masons to build him a castle, which is concluded on Walpurgis Night.